PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Amazon ECR  - managed registry for those using AWS

 ### There's more

-Using a cloud based registry can be far more convenient than managing our own on premise registry, however it is important to effectively manage image versions, we will explore this a little more here:
+Using a cloud based registry can be far more convenient than managing our own on premise registry.
+However a proficient image version management strategy is imperative.
+Let's explore image versioning.

 #### Using a Specific Version tag

 Applying the tag structure in this recipe results in Docker applying using `latest` as the version tag.
 When we build a new version of an image without explicitly providing a version, Docker will move the `latest` tag to this new image and leave the previous build untagged.
 The same process will occur with images that we push to Docker Hub.
 It is generally better practice to use a specific image version tag.
 By doing this we can maintain a history of our images which makes any rollback or post incident analysis easier.

-Let's tag our `adderservice` image with a version, run:
+Let's tag our `adderservice` image with a version by running:

 ```sh
 $ docker tag adderservice <namespace>/adderservice:1
 ```

-We can now push this image to Docker Hub:
+We can now push this image to Docker Hub, like so:

 ```sh
 $ docker push <namespace>/adderservice:1